Cryptococcal Meningitis

 - Cryptococcus has multiple virulence factors.

-- Foremost amongst those is the polysaccharide capsule that impairs immune response to the fungus and contributes to CNS disuse manifestations.
+- Foremost amongst those is the polysaccharide capsule that impairs the immune response to the fungus and contributes to CNS disuse manifestations.

-- An effective immune response is critical to protection from infection, but an over-exuberant response is also responsible for neurological symptoms in both HIV and non-HIV patients.
+- An effective immune response is critical to protection from infection, but an over-exuberant response is also responsible for neurological symptoms in HIV and non-HIV patients.

-- Fate of infection:
+- The fate of infection:

 - Controlled via immune response and cleared--or remains in a chronic latent form (with the possibility of future reactivation).